Immortal215/Immortal215/README.md

 # My Name is Sharul!

-### I love working with SwiftUi, minor Python, and some simple Javascript along with web basics!
+### I'm a new developer that loves working with SwiftUi, minor Python, and some simple Javascript along with web basics!

 > [![trophy](https://github-profile-trophy.vercel.app/?username=Immortal215&rank=-C)](https://github.com/ryo-ma/github-profile-trophy)